Veeraswamy: Regent Street restaurant, 1926

-Notable diners at Veeraswamy have included Winston Churchill, King Gustav VI of Sweden, Jawaharlal Nehru, Indira Gandhi, Charlie Chaplin and Ian Sinclair.
+Notable diners at Veeraswamy have included Mahatma Gandhi, Winston Churchill, King Gustav VI of Sweden, Jawaharlal Nehru, Indira Gandhi, Charlie Chaplin, Marlon Brando and Ian Sinclair.
 Sir Abdul Qadir dined at the restaurant in February 1939, when the menu consisted of Mulligatawny Soup, Kashmiri fish, Chicken Madras and suji halva.
+The restaurant provided catering service at Buckingham Palace twice for Queen Elizabeth II, in 2009 during a visit by the President of India, and in 2017 during the celebration of 70 years of Indian independence.